surma/surma.dev/content/things/range-requests.md

 ...
 ```

 If you load an MP4 file, the metadata that allows the browser to map a time code to a byte offset in the file is usually placed at the end of the file.
-You can see the browser loads the start of the file (in my experiments it was roughly the first 32K).
+You can see how the browser loads the start of the file (in my experiments it was roughly the first 32K).
 I assume to look up the start and size of the footer data.
 It then aborts that request and sends another range request for the footer of the file.
-Now that the browser knows the dimension, duration and other important data about the video, it makes a new request from the start of the file and continues to buffer up the start of the video to allow instant playback.
+Now that the browser knows the dimension, duration and other important data about the video, it can show the player controls and make a new request to buffer up the video data.
 It’s worth noting that MP4 _can_ actually have the necessary metadata at the start, which will save that additional request and will make your MP4 play earlier.
-If you use ffmpeg, make sure you add `-movflags faststart` to your enconding parameters!
+If you use ffmpeg, you can achieve this by adding the `-movflags faststart` flag to your invocation.

 <figure>
   <img loading="lazy" width="2082" height="576" src="./mp4-requests.png">